News on field service management and optimization

 What the Labor Code Says

-According to Article L3121-16 of the French Labor Code, every employee is entitled to a minimum consecutive break of 20 minutes as soon as the daily working time reaches 6 hours.
+According to Article L3121-16 of the Labor Code, every employee is entitled to a minimum consecutive break of 20 minutes as soon as their daily working time reaches 6 hours.

 But that’s not all: